prof-rossetti/georgetown-opim-557-201803/exercises/processing-csv-strings/exercise.md

 ## Challenge

-Write VBA code that will process the following Comma-Separated Values (CSV) string into a corresponding spreadsheet of cells.
+Write VBA code that will process the provided Comma-Separated Values (CSV) string (`MyStr`) into a corresponding spreadsheet of cells.

 ## Instructions

-Open a new workbook, rename the first sheet to "Interface, insert on it a command button on the first sheet, and inside its click event sub-procedure, paste the code below:
+Open a new workbook, rename the first sheet to "Interface, and create a new sheet called "Data".

+In the "Interface" sheet, insert a command button, and inside the button's click event sub-procedure, paste the code below:

 ```vb
 Dim MyStr As String